... A very un-arty term used in good fun to introduce the fact that we offer a combination of qualities unique in the business -- or nearly so:

 The reasoning starts with the fact that we sell lots of items at $200 or more, each.
 You simply must take credit cards if you are going to sell items in that price range.

-If we're also going to take cash, it means training our 20 part time cashiers (aka Artists) on how to do Both.
+If we're also going to take cash, it means training our 23 part time cashiers (aka Artists) on how to manage both cash & credit.
 So there's a training issue.
-With cash you have a change drawer, which opens the door to bad-change and security issues.
-And finally, everything about adding cash more than doubles the time it takes to properly account for each artist's sales and earnings.
+Also, with cash you have a cash drawer, and the possibility of bad-change and security concerns.
+And finally, everything about managing cash more than doubles the time it takes to properly account for each artist's sales and earnings.
 It becomes a manpower issue for an all-volunteer staff.

 All this is side-stepped if we stick with credit cards only.